section-engineering-education/engineering-education/content/articles/laravel-cron-jobs/index.md

 ### Objectives
-At the end of this task scheduling tutorial, you should be able to create and schedule tasks using Laravel.
+At the end of this tutorial, you should be able to create and schedule tasks using Laravel.
 Additionally, you should be able to create Laravel artisan commands which play a crucial part in task scheduling.

 ### Prerequisites
 - Basic Knowledge of PHP and Laravel.